Festival Insights 2018: International Festival Experiences On the Up

 Founded in 2013 by Zack Sabban, Jonathan Younes and Jerome Elfassy, Festicket has quickly grown to be the leading music festival platform with over 1200 music festivals on offer, and a growing community of 2.5m+ festival-goers.

 Recently ranked as the UK’s 21st fastest-growing technology company by the Sunday Times Tech Track 100, Festicket has seen an annualized sales rise of +224% since 2015 and is on course for another record year in 2018.
-Festicket has offices in London (HQ), Amsterdam, Berlin, Porto and San Francisco.
+Festicket has offices in London (HQ), San Francisco, Amsterdam, Berlin, Porto and Nantes.